PS5 pre-orders: Where to buy PS5

 PS5 Pre-Orders Guide: Menu

-We are now at the end of the fourth week of PS5 pre-orders and we're still waiting for the much-rumored third wave of PlayStation 5 consoles to be made available at retailers.
+Here we are now in the fifth week of PS5 pre-orders and we're still waiting for the much-rumored third wave of PlayStation 5 consoles to be made available at retailers.

-Earlier this week a rumor broke that Amazon was going to make its allotment of this third wave of PS5 pre-orders available during its Prime Day sale week, which is this week just gone.
-So far these consoles haven't materialised.
+Las week a rumor broke that Amazon was going to make its allotment of this third wave of PS5 pre-orders available during its Prime Day sale week, which was last week just gone.
+These consoles never materialised, leaving gamers the world over disappointed and empty handed.

 - PS5 Spider-Man Miles Morales special edition console is absolutely AMAZING 🕷️